GabeScott/standard-works-vault/General Conference/1973 October - “Behold Thy Mother”.md

 The hour has come.
 The personal earthly ministry of the Son of God moves swiftly to its dramatic conclusion.
 A certain loneliness is here.
 Nowhere to be found are the lame beggars who, because of this man, walk; the deaf who, because of this man, hear; the blind who, because of this man, see; the dead who, because of this man, live.

 There remained yet a few faithful followers.
 From his tortured position on the cruel cross, he sees his mother and the disciple whom he loved standing by.
-He speaks: “... woman, behold thy son!
-Then saith he to the disciple, Behold thy mother! ...”
-(John 19:26–27.)
+He speaks: “… woman, behold thy son!
+Then saith he to the disciple, Behold thy mother! …” ([[John 19.26|John 19:26–27]][[John 19.27|]].)

 From that awful night when time stood still, when the earth did quake and great mountains were brought down—yes, through the annals of history, over the centuries of years and beyond the span of time, there echoes his simple yet divine words, “Behold thy mother!”

 As we truly listen to that gentle command and with gladness obey its intent, gone forever will be the vast legions of “mothers forgotten.”
-Everywhere present will be “mothers remembered,” “mothers blessed,” and “mothers loved” and, as in the beginning, God will once again survey the workmanship of his own hand and be led to say, “It [is] very good.”
+Everywhere present will be “mothers remembered,” “mothers blessed,” and “mothers loved” and, as in the beginning, God will once again survey the workmanship of his own hand and be led to say, “It \[is\] very good.”

 May each of us treasure this truth; one cannot forget mother and remember God.
 One cannot remember mother and forget God.
 Why?
 Because these two sacred persons, God and mother, partners in creation, in love, in sacrifice, in service, are as one.

 May we, by our thoughts and our actions, honor God and mother, I pray humbly yet earnestly, in the name of Jesus Christ.
 Amen.